ruby-hyperloop/ruby-hyperloop.io/source/index.html.md

 Reactrb is a wrapper for the React.js library for creating user interfaces.
 Reactrb provides all the goodness of React combined with the expressiveness of the Ruby language.

-React was built to solve one problem: **building large applications with data that changes over time**.
+React was built to solve one problem: building large applications with data that changes over time.

 Reactrb takes this one step further.
 Because its uses Ruby, you can think in one language on the server and the client.
 Because it uses React.js you get a simple, declarative, structured way to build your UI.